hdorgeval/puppeteer-core-controller/README.md

 ## Usage

-The Selector API enables to find and target a DOM element that is embedded in complex DOM Hierarchy.
+The Selector API enables to find and target a DOM element or a collection of DOM elements that is embedded in complex DOM Hierarchy.

 To use the Selector API, you must get a selector object from the controller: